 - i.
 For loans of \$50,000 or less, the Lender is not required to take collateral.
 (Guaranties still must be obtained in accordance with Section A, Ch.
 5, Para.
 A.) - ii.
 With respect to collateral, Lenders must use commercially reasonable and prudent practices to identify collateral, which conforms to procedures at least as thorough as those used for their similarly-sized, non-SBA guaranteed commercial loans.
-Decisions regarding what collateral must be taken to secure a loan are based on the circumstances of the individual loan, including size, and must meet the minimum requirements set forth in this section.
+Decisions regarding what collateral must be taken to secure a loan are based on the circumstances of the individual loan, including size, and must meet the minimum requirements set forth in this section. - iii.

-- iii.
 When loan proceeds from a Working Capital CAPLine loan will be used to refinance existing debt, the loan should be secured with at least the same collateral and lien priority as the debt that is being refinanced.
-When the debt being refinanced is considered as being over collateralized based upon SBA collateral requirements and the SBA loan will remain fully secured, the Lender is not required to take excess collateral.
+When the debt being refinanced is considered as being over collateralized based upon SBA collateral requirements and the SBA loan will remain fully secured, the

+- Lender is not required to take excess collateral.
 Substitute collateral may be offered providing it is of comparable value and useful life and is determined to be acceptable by SBA or the Lender when processing the line under its PLP authority. - iv.
 Adequacy of Collateral: A loan request is not to be declined solely on the basis of inadequate collateral.
 In fact, one of the primary reasons Lenders use the SBA-guaranteed program is for those Applicants that demonstrate repayment ability but lack adequate collateral to repay the loan in full in the event of default.
 However, SBA does not permit its guaranty to be a substitute for available collateral.
+When real estate serves as collateral, Environmental Indemnification provisions that run with the land are not eligible and need to be removed or waived as to the Federal Government.